PostHog/posthog.com/contents/customers/mintlify.md

 ![Mintlify Analytics Powered By PostHog](../images/customers/mintlify/mintlify-analytics.png)
 <Caption>Mintlify's team built user-facing analytics in just three days, using PostHog and Tremor</Caption>

-Best of all, because all data is already tracked in Mintlify’s own PostHog instance, there’s no need for setting up additional projects or reports — all user-facing data is simply segmented out of Mintlify’s existing instance.
+Best of all, because all data is already tracked in Mintlify’s own PostHog instance, there’s no need for setting up additional projects or reports — all user-facing data is simply segmented and pulled out of Mintlify’s existing instance.

 Mintlify is also tracking engagement with its user-facing analytics in PostHog which, in turn, powers the user-facing analytics Mintlify has built.
 It’s a self-reinforcing product improvement loop!